 Find out when they’re available

 Get a clear idea of how and when it is appropriate to contact your agent.
-Many duties must be completed outside of working hours, especially if you are to begin your job immediately upon arrival.
+You’ll have plenty of things to get done outside of working hours; this isn’t just about packing but also about contacting relevant authorities or services in the city you’re moving to.
+This is especially the case if you are to begin your job immediately upon arrival.

-Find out which evenings and weekends your agent is available, and what hours (s)he can be reached by mobile phone.
+Find out which evenings and weekends your agent is available, and what hours they can be reached by mobile phone.

 Put the move first

 Make your move a priority among your family and in your workplace.
-Your boss most likely wants you to start working hard the minute you sit down at your new desk, but (s)he also wants you to settle in and find a place to live.
+Your boss most likely wants you to start working hard the minute you sit down at your new desk.
+Of course, they’re human, too; they’ll want you to settle in properly and comfortably.

-Work out a plan with her/him and with your agent where a certain number of hours each week can be devoted to your move.
-By devoting a pre-determined amount of time to things such as setting up bank accounts and meeting with car dealers, your agent can plan ahead and accomplish his tasks efficiently.
+Work out a plan with them and with your agent where a certain number of hours each week can be devoted to organizing your move.
+By devoting a pre-determined amount of time to things such as setting up bank accounts and meeting with real estate agents, your relocation agent can plan ahead and accomplish their tasks efficiently.

-This also leaves you more time to pick your agent’s brain on topics — such as local school systems or parking issues — where you really need his/her advice.
+Planning ahead also leaves you more time to pick your agent’s brain on the huge range of topics — such as international schools in your new home or getting a credit card — where you really need their advice.

 Make yourself clear

 Be clear and consistent with your requests and put them in writing.
-If you must have a two-bedroom house in a certain price range, make it clear to your agent that these are your minimum requirements and do your best not to change your mind midway through the moving process.
+If you need a two-bedroom house within a certain price range, make your requirements clear to the agent.
+Do your best not to change your mind midway through the moving process; that way you’ll minimize the typical mistakes that homebuyers make while moving abroad.

-Also be clear about areas where you are more flexible — you would like two bathrooms, but you could live with one — so your agent can meet your needs while using his/her knowledge of the market to guide you.
+You should also be clear about areas where you are more flexible.
+That way, your relocation agent can meet your needs while using their knowledge of the market to guide you.

 Don’t step over the line

-If you aren’t getting what you need, ask for a change.
-If you and your agent aren’t communicating — the homes (s)he is showing you don’t fit your minimum expectations, or (s)he hasn’t responded to your phone calls within a day or two — talk with your company’s Human Resources staff.
+If you aren’t getting what you need from your relocation agency, ask for a change.
+If you and your agent aren’t communicating well (maybe the homes they’re showing you don’t meet your expectations or the lines of communication don’t feel very open), don’t hesitate to speak with your company’s human resources team about it.

 Check the schedule

 What if it’s time to bid your agent farewell, but your move isn’t complete?
-Discuss your options with your agent and your HR office.
+Discuss your options with your agent and your employer.
+Some relocation agents contract only for a set amount of time; on the other hand, others work with you until all of the boxes on your to-do list are checked.

 Know when it’s time to let go

-It is easy to get attached to your relocation agent; after all, (s)he has helped with some big family decisions!
+It is easy to get attached to your relocation agent.
+After all, they helped with some big family decisions!

-Letting go can be especially difficult when you have relied on your agent to act as translator.
-The sooner you become independent, however, the sooner you will feel comfortable in your new home.
+Letting go can be especially difficult when you’ve relied on your agent to act as translator.
+The sooner you become independent, however, the sooner you’ll feel comfortable in your new home.

 Say thank you

 Acknowledge a job well done.
-If (s)he’s done a good job, make sure you notify your HR office and recommend him/her to others in your company who might be relocating.
+Make sure you notify your human resources team and recommend the relocation agency (and specifically the agent) to others in your company who might be in the same position as you.
 Say thanks with a note and a small gift at the holidays.